Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get messages

-The `listChatMessages` method retrieves messages from the service.
+Use the `listChatMessages` method to retrieve messages from the service.

-`ListChatMessagesOptions` is the options to pass
+- `ListChatMessagesOptions` is the object representing the options to pass.
-- `maxPageSize`, optional, The maximum number of messages to be returned per page.
+- `maxPageSize`, optional, is the maximum number of messages to be returned per page.
-- `startTime`, optional, The start time where the range query.
+- `startTime`, optional, is the thread start time to consider in the query.
+- `chatThreadId` is the unique ID of the thread.

 `<PagedCollection<ChatMessage>` is the response returned from listing messages